tomerweller/tomerweller.github.io/_posts/2016-02-27-cookie-interception-chrome-extension.md

 {% endhighlight %}

 Great success!
 This might suffice if our extension completely ignores Chrome's internal cookie store.
-However, if access to the cookie store is still required, which is case for Oogi, we need to save a reference to the original getter and setter functions of document.cookie.
+But, if access to the cookie store is still required, which is case for Oogi, we need to save a reference to the original getter and setter functions of document.cookie.

 Theoretically, the [Object.getOwnPropertyDescriptor()][getOwnPropertyDescriptor] function should help with that.